A lot or a little?

 What parents need to know

 Parents need to know that The Owl House is an animated fantasy series in which a teen aligns herself with a witch and a demon to fulfill her dream of learning witchcraft.
 The show has some complicated situations that parents should think about in determining whether their kids are ready for the story -- including the fact that Luz lies to her mother in order to follow her life's passion, befriends a rebellious witch who breaks society's rules to exercise her individual freedom, and keeps her true human identity a secret to succeed in a place of otherworldly creatures.
 But most older kids and tweens will recognize the balance between these aspects of the story and its more obvious, decidedly positive messages about self-esteem and individuality.
+A lead character is bisexual, a first for Disney.
 Expect some cartoon-style violence (hitting, slapping, and the occasional sanitized beheading that's quickly remedied) and name-calling like "sucker" and "weirdos."

 - Parents say